January 21, 2026

 Image Courtesy of The Henry Ford

 After camping and exploration trips in northern Michigan, Ford focused on making its own wood components.
-He reached out to his cousin’s husband, Edward Kingsford, who is operating a Ford dealership in the remote mining and lumbering town of Iron Mountain in Michigan’s Upper Penninsula.
-Ford wanted to purchase forest land for lumber products at Ford Motor, a true vertical supplier integration play.
+He reached out to his cousin’s husband, Edward Kingsford, who is operating a Ford dealership in the remote mining and lumbering town of Iron Mountain in Michigan’s Upper Peninsula.
+Ford wanted to purchase forest land for lumber products at Ford Motor, a true vertical-integration play.
 Kingsford found and purchased 313,000 acres for the operation.
 Sawmills were built at Pequaming, L’Anse, and Alberta.
-Iron Mountain was one of the biggest operations as it included an extensive sawmill and hydroelectric plant.
-Kingsford became Vice President of its operation.
+Iron Mountain was one of the largest operations, as it included an extensive sawmill and a hydroelectric plant.
+Kingsford became the Vice President of its operations.

 Lumber and Milling Operations at Ford Motor in Iron Mountain